kodeblok/ipinfo/README.md

 # ipinfo
-ipinfo shell script can be used with Asuswrt Merlin firmware
+A shell script to obtain and extract JSON IP address information from ipinfo.io Can be used with Asuswrt Merlin firmware BusyBox